postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 #### Setting up two-factor authentication

-If you don't sign into Postman through SSO or Google authentication, you can set up two-factor authentication for your account:
+If you sign into Postman using a username/email and password, you can set up two-factor authentication for your account:

 1. Open your [account settings](https://go.postman.co/settings/me/account/) page by selecting your avatar in the upper-right corner > **Settings** > **Account**.
 1. Select **Enable 2FA**.